Muffin717/Win-to-Arch/README.md

 For Nvidia users: If you would also like all of the software in your system to be free and open-source, you would want to use the open source Nouveau drivers instead of the closed-source proprietary Nvidia drivers.
 To achieve this, you can run `sudo nvidia-inst -n` in your preferred terminal and proceed.

-If you are not using an Nvidia graphics card and keep your system fully free and open-source, you may search for any packages that might be included in your system that are related to the proprietary Nvidia drivers as the latest EndeavourOS ISO releases ship with them, and remove them.
+If you are not using an Nvidia graphics card and want to keep your system fully free and open-source, you may search for any packages that might be included in your system that are related to the proprietary Nvidia drivers as the latest EndeavourOS ISO releases ship with them, and remove them.

+---

 **Thank you for following this guide in your journey, and congratulations on your new Arch system!**